 A withholding agent or payer of the income may rely on a properly completed W-8BEN-E to treat a payment associated with the W-8BEN-E as a payment to a foreign person who beneficially owns the amounts paid.
 If applicable, the withholding agent may rely on the W-8BEN-E to apply a reduced rate of–or exemption from–withholding at source also known as a tax treaty benefit.
 See applicable tax treaties at Tax Treaties for Independent Contractors and Scholarships.

 Effective January 1, 2010 the Form W-8BEN has two uses at the UW:

 The UW policy is that a new W-8BEN-E must be obtained for all Nonresident Alien (NRA) payments made by the UW.
-Prior year W-8BEN-E forms cannot be used in subsequent years because Nonresident Alien (NRA) statuses may change from year-to-year, and even during a calendar year, therefore a new W-8BEN-E must be obtained for all Nonresident Alien (NRA) payments made by the UW.
+Prior year W-8BEN-E forms cannot be used in subsequent years because Nonresident Alien (NRA) statuses may change from year-to-year, and even during a calendar year.

 The UW will only accept current versions of any Internal Revenue Service (IRS) or Wisconsin Department of Revenue forms.
-These can be found at the IRS web page at IRS Forms and the Wisconsin Department of Revenue at WI DOR Forms.
+These can be found at the IRS Forms webpage and the Wisconsin Department of Revenue Forms webpage.

-Use of a non-current form will delay payment processing because the non-current form has to be returned to the preparer and the current form must be completed before the payment can be processed in order for the UW to be in compliance with IRS and WI DOR regulations and forms.
+Use of a non-current form will delay payment processing because the non-current form has to be returned to the preparer.
+The current form must be completed before the payment can be processed so the university can be in compliance with IRS and WI DOR regulations and forms.